Food in Egypt: A Detailed Look Into Modern and Ancient Egyptian Food + the Best Dishes To Try

-The staple foods of ancient Egypt were bread and beer.
+The staple of ancient Egyptian foods were bread and beer.

 Speaking of honey, the history of honey dates back thousands of years with the earliest written reference thought to have been from the ancient Egyptians circa 5500 BC.
 It was a valuable commodity used not only for trade and religious rites, but also for medicinal use.

 Did you know:

 Honey, if stored well, does not go bad.

 It can be stored for hundreds of years and still be edible.

 Many kinds of fish from the Nile were eaten after being roasted, dried or salted.
 Birds such as waterfowl and pigeon were part of the menu.
 Pigs were eaten for a while, but was removed after the high priests made the decision that it should not be eaten.